peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getParameters
-    public final Map<String,String> getParameters() Gets a sorted list of the parameters contained in this media type object.
+    public final Map<String,String> getParameters() Gets a list of the parameters contained in this media type object.

 **Returns:**

-* A list of the parameters contained in this media type object, sorted by name.
+* A list of the parameters contained in this media type object.
+NOTE:
+ Previous versions erroneously stated that the list will be sorted by name.
+In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### toString
     public String toString()